HugoLiconV/personal-page/_data/projects/2020-11-14-spotify-clone.md

 ---
 template: Project
 title: Spotify Clone
-description: A Spotify clone using React, Redux, Jest, Enzyme.\nIt's a PWA so it can be installed on your phone or computer.
+description: A Spotify clone using React, Redux, Jest, Enzyme.
+It's a PWA so it can be installed on your phone or computer.
 sourceCode: https://github.com/HugoLiconV/Spotify-react
 url: https://react-spotify-player.firebaseapp.com/
 thumbnail: /assets/spotify-desktop.png
+date: 2020-11-14
 ---